ZexiXin/CYBR8480_Semester_Project/README.md

 ## Misuser stories 1
-As a network eavesdropper who has experience on doing packets sniffing, I want to using some external tool to sniff user's personal information from HealthCare mobile app, so that I can use those users' info to blackmail them.
+As a network eavesdropper who has experience on doing packets sniffing, I want to use some external tool to sniff user's personal information from HealthCare mobile app, so that I can use those users' info to blackmail them.

 **Mitigations:**
 * Instead of using insecure communication between mobile app and database, I will use a most developed backend like Firebase with NoSQL and Google Cloud Platform API.
 Hence,     the HealthCare mobile app's data will become very difficult to capture.
 * The HealthCare app will not collect the actual user's information except the name and email address during register phase.
-To be honest, when the user is asked to input        his/her name, we are not reconmend to put the user's real name into our system.
+To be honest, when the user is asked to input        his/her name, we are not recommended to put the user's real name into our system.
 In this case, even though eavesdropper can get the user's email, he/she doesn't know the        real name which can correspond with the email, so it increases the difficulty of blackmailing.

 ## Misuser stories 2
 As a internet hacker who is a member in the dark web, I want to collect all of the user's health records and location information from HealthCare mobile app, so that I can sell those information to someone who would like to pay me in the dark web.

 **Mitigations:**
-* This HealthCare mobile app is actually access the users' location and some health records, but we purposely store personal inforamtion locally.
+* This HealthCare mobile app is actually accessing the users' location and some health records, but we purposely store personal inforamtion locally.
 In other words, all of the     information is not traveling through the internet, and only the person who has access to the actual phone can get those records.